WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 * **can result in full table scans if you are not careful**.
 While you can do the famous `select * from WHERE = ...` expression, it will be costly

+- you can **apply granular IAM permissions** so that **you can deny any costly operations**.
+This is great feature and works similarly as granular DDB access through the document API.

 ## Data types

 ### Scalar Types